cloud-gov/federalist.18f.gov/pages/documentation/node-on-federalist.md

 ## Excluding node modules

-When Federalist [installs dependencies](#installing-npm-dependencies) from npm it will create a directory named `node_modules`.
+When Federalist [installs dependencies](#installing-npm-dependencies) from npm, it will create a directory named `node_modules`.
 This is where it saves the downloaded dependencies.
 When using Node alongside Jekyll or Hugo, these may be built into a site if the build is not configured to ignore them, causing them to be uploaded.
 This can cause the time it takes to upload a site increase significantly.

 For example, to ignore the node modules for a Jekyll site, add the following to the site's `_config.yml`: